ffdtfuf86/youtube/replit.md

 # Overview

-SecureYT is an enhanced security-focused YouTube video management application that provides controlled access to specific YouTube channels through multi-factor authentication.
-The application allows users to configure approved YouTube channels and implements a multi-step verification process (password + phone verification + voice verification) to grant temporary access to channel content.
-It's built as a full-stack application with a React frontend and Express backend, using PostgreSQL for data persistence.
+SecureYT is a Chrome extension that provides enhanced security-focused YouTube content filtering.
+The extension allows users to configure approved YouTube channels and implements a multi-step verification process (password + phone verification + voice verification) to grant temporary access to all content.
+It's built as a standalone Chrome extension that requires no external backend or database.

 # User Preferences